Bernese Mountain Dog

 This dog loves playing with children (but keep an eye on him).

 The Bernese Mountain Dog remains immature for a very long time, so playing is a nice way to externalise all his energy, and also to learn in a fun way, as long as games are both entertaining and educational.

 “The calm force” perfectly describes this big teddy.
 Calm, measured, balanced and kind, he is a perfect companion for the young and old.

-Be careful though, the Bernese Mountain dog will need daily physical and mental stimulation to remain calm.
+Be careful though, the Bernese Mountain Dog will need daily physical and mental stimulation to remain calm indoors.

 Like many sheepdogs and herding dogs, his intelligence is remarkable.
 He will quickly understand what is expected of him, but his late maturity may slow down the full grasp of certain lessons.

 The Bernese Mountain Dog’s hunting instinct is very restricted, which makes him a rather sociable dog in regards to other domestic animals.

 The Bernese Mountain Dog has a pronounced guarding instinct so he can be suspicious of strangers.
 However, if he does not have to act as a guardian, he is kind to everyone.

 Even though he is very suspicious, the Bernese Mountain Dog will never attack, as he will prefer to remain passive while being dissuasive if necessary.

 This teddy dog may be a rural type, but he does not appreciate being separated from his master.
 This makes him a dependent dog, even clingy to his social group.
 Since he is very protective and faithful, he needs interaction and tenderness.